The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 While the gas reservoir argument is difficult to prove in practice, we can gain insight by looking at the evolution of the gas mass inside haloes as a function of redshift.
 In Figure~\ref{fig:gas_fracs}, we plot the total gas (solid lines) and the cold gas (dashed lines, defined as having a temperature $<\SI{500}{K}$) mass within haloes as a function of redshift.
 When the feedback energy is increased by a factor of $2-4$, the total gas reservoir within the haloes is almost the same as in the fiducial model while we find a slight decrease for a SN energy of $5\times$ the fiducial value.
 This is likely due to both ejective and preventative feedback and could explain why the stellar mass growth of the $5\times$ boost model is fundamentally different from the other simulations.
 However, between $z\sim10.5-9.5$, right at the time of the first merger, the model with the highest SN energy has temporarily more cold gas than the other boosted models.
 This provides an explanation as to why there is such a strong upturn in the cumulative stellar mass for the strongest feedback model at these redshifts in Figure~\ref{fig:reg_all}.
 The cold gas is then very strongly suppressed for a long duration leading to a decline in the average SFR.

-In all model variations, the amount of cold gas is decreased at $z<10$ compared to the fiducial model which explains the decrease in total stellar mass formed.
+In all model variations, the amount of cold gas is decreased at $z<10$ compared to the fiducial model which helps explains the decrease in total stellar mass formed.
 However, because the gas is still within the haloes, continuous energy must be injected in order to prevent the gas from collapsing and forming stars.
-For a SN boost of 5$\times$, the gas is expelled entirely from the halo, as seen by an overall decrease in total gas mass in Figure~\ref{fig:gas_fracs}.
-Ejective feedback seems to be key to regulating star formation over a prolonged periods of time in our model.
+For a SN boost of 5$\times$, more gas is expelled entirely from the halo compared to the other models, as seen by an overall decrease in total gas mass in Figure~\ref{fig:gas_fracs}.
+For this specific model, up to $\sim50\%$ of the baryons can be ejected from the halo.
+Ejective feedback seems to be indicative of regulating star formation for this particular model over a prolonged periods of time; although it is difficult to differentiate the role of heating versus ejection or preventative feedback.

 Mergers clearly complicate the relationship between SN energy and star formation regulation as do high gas inflow rates.
 Such a problem is rather unique to the high-redshift Universe where major gas-rich mergers and intense cold gas accretion are more common compared to the low-redshift Universe.
 For the time periods where the galaxy is evolving more secularly, the feedback energy more directly translates into a stellar mass suppression as seen in other simulations \citep[e.g.][]{Hopkins2018}.